Alzheimer’s and Cognitive Assessments: Monitoring Mental Function

 These alternatives include biomarker analysis through neuroimaging techniques and digital cognitive assessments using advanced technologies such as artificial intelligence.

-These innovative approaches can improve precision and consistency while reducing reliance on self-reported or subjective interpretations by healthcare professionals.
+These innovative approaches can improve precision and consistency while reducing reliance on self-reported symptoms or subjective interpretations by healthcare professionals.

 Although no single tool currently provides a definitive diagnosis of Alzheimer’s disease on its own, a combination of multiple assessments offers a more comprehensive understanding of an individual’s cognitive function over time.